ilarne/CV/README.md

   - Proficient in Photopshop and InDesign
   - Responsible for designing weekly newsletter while at Rise Art and C Space
   - Redesigning internal SharePoint site at DNV GL
-  - Designing the UI of projects such as [Onbord](https://github.com/ilarne/team-whiteboard) at Makers Academy
+  - Designing the UI and assets of projects such as [Onbord](https://github.com/ilarne/team-whiteboard) at Makers Academy
   - Creating engaging, bi-weekly lessons for my CELTA students using a variety of digital tools

 ### Communication